f5devcentral/f5-automation-labs/docs/module4/lab5.rst

 more complex use cases f5-newman-wrapper includes features to help build more complex workflows.

-These features allows users to:
+These features allow users to:

 - Create infinately nested items
 - Rename/remap variables name pre and post run of an item
-- Loading variables from a saved environment file
+- Load variables from a saved environment file
-- Defining variables in the global (workflow) or local (item) scope
+- Define variables in the global (workflow) or local (item) scope

 To explore all the available options currently implemented please refer to https://raw.githubusercontent.com/0xHiteshPatel/f5-postman-workflows/master/framework/f5-newman-wrapper/workflow-schema.json